Exercising Outdoors Isn’t Really That Bad…

 Keep it Interesting

-So while quarantine has us resigned to at-home or in-the-garden workouts, it’s definitely worth considering that a lack of gyms certainly isn’t the be-all and end-all of exercise, and it’s easier than most people think to have a good session at home, or, particularly, outside.
+So while quarantine has us resigned to at-home or in-the-garden workouts, it’s definitely worth considering that a lack of gyms certainly isn’t the be-all and end-all of exercise.
+It’s easier than most people think to have a good session at home, or, particularly, outside.

 1 What is the Best Dose of Nature and Green Exercise for Improving Mental Health?
 A Multi-Study Analysis, Barton and Pretty, 2010.